Binions

 Number of TVs: Four televisions.
 One for you, one for a friend, and two for the hookers that came with you.

 Number of Seats: Twenty-one chairs, which is one fewer than needed to seat two football teams.
-There are also four barstools.
 Chairs have rollers, though, so you can still have a seated game of football (bring your own pigskin).
 All chairs have individual TVs, which is cool, especially considering there are only four shared ones.

 How Many Betting Windows?
 Five with video monitors behind them displaying the odds on games.